 Don't Kid Yourself

 It is unbelievable how many times I have heard from one of my friends, my daughters or their friends, that “I’m just going out with him, I’m not marrying him. “ Well, guess what?
 You never know.
 The man you are sleeping with may end up being the father of your child -- and, ultimately, the grandfather of your grandchildren.
 Frankly, my ex is no better at being a grandfather than he was as a father or husband.
-What can one expect of a man who, in his thirties, had nothing of value except a Rubbermaid container?
+What can one expect of a man who, in his late thirties, had nothing of value except a Rubbermaid container?

 He is still a drunk and I’m still using that Rubbermaid container.
 I think of him every now and again when I lift the lid off to get the dog food out for Ruggles, my little Yorkie/Maltese mix.
 That container has been keeping Ruggle’s food fresh for almost 14 years now.
 Considering that he will only eat dog food if he is actually starving, a container that keeps food fresh works out perfectly for us.